-Today we’re featuring one of the mom-artists who helped start it all.
-Back when the book, Life Creative Inspiration for Today’s Renaissance Mom was just a dream, I reached out to artist Ruth Simons and asked for her thoughts on motherhood and creativity.
-This is what she wrote: “Never has there been a time like this for creative and artistic women to embrace the high calling of motherhood and the unique giftings God has given to each of us.
-There is indeed a movement– a renaissance — of the creative woman, the creative mom.
-I’m grateful that Wendy and Kelli have chosen to encourage this generation of women, right now, to embrace their God-given creativity to the glory of God, and to steward it well.
-This book is right on time.”
+Welcome back to our series: Interview with a Renaissance Mom.
+Today we're featuring one of the mom-artists who helped start it all.
+Back when the book, Life Creative Inspiration for Today's Renaissance Mom was just a dream, I reached out to artist Ruth Simons and asked for her thoughts on motherhood and creativity.
+This is what she wrote: "Never has there been a time like this for creative and artistic women to embrace the high calling of motherhood and the unique giftings God has given to each of us.
+There is indeed a movement-- a renaissance -- of the creative woman, the creative mom.
+I'm grateful that Wendy and Kelli have chosen to encourage this generation of women, right now, to embrace their God-given creativity to the glory of God, and to steward it well.
+This book is right on time."

 And so it is with great joy that I introduce you to the art of Renaissance Mom, Ruth Simons.

 Please introduce yourself to us by sharing who you are, where you live, and a bit about your kids.